zpainter/iassist/content/about/general-assembly-minutes-1993.md

 Madison conference (1992).
 He further proffered thanks to the IASSIST and IFDO Program Chairs.

-Tokens of IASSIST\'s thanks were presented by the President to: Peter Burnhill, Alison Bayley, Heather Eawing, Donald Morse, Moraig ???, Jackie ???, and Margaret Tubby.
+Tokens of IASSIST's thanks were presented by the President to: Peter Burnhill, Alison Bayley, Heather Eawing, Donald Morse, Moraig ???, Jackie ???, and Margaret Tubby.